canonical/ubuntu-cloud-docs/oracle/oracle-how-to/deploy-oke-nodes-using-ubuntu-images.rst

 Deploy OKE Cluster with Ubuntu using CLI
 -----------------------------------------

+Before getting started, confirm that you have all of the `Prerequisites <#prerequisites>`_ and ensure that you have an `Ubuntu OKE image registered <#register-an-ubuntu-image>`_.
+Make note of the architecture for the registered image, either ``amd64`` or ``arm64``, as you want to ensure that nodes are launched with the correct instance shapes.

-Deploying an OKE cluster with Ubuntu using the ``oci`` CLI involves three main steps:
+Deploying an OKE cluster with Ubuntu images using the ``oci`` CLI involves three main steps:

 * Create the required network resources for the cluster.
 * Create the OKE cluster.
 * Create a `managed node pool <cli-managed-nodes_>`_ or `self-managed nodes <cli-self-managed-nodes_>`_ with Ubuntu images.

+The following sections provide a general guide for each of the steps outlined above.
+For a full working example, please refer to our `GitHub example repository <cli-example-repo_>`_.

 If you already have a cluster, you can skip directly to `creating a managed node pool <cli-managed-nodes_>`_ or `self-managed nodes <cli-self-managed-nodes_>`_.